Mutual Fund Investor Learning and the Economic Cost of Chasing Alpha

 67 Pages Posted: 29 Apr 2018

-This study analyzes how the determinants of mutual fund investor cash flows have changed over time, and the associated impact on investor returns.
-Using data from 1992-2016 we find that investor return-chasing behavior essentially disappeared starting in 2011.
-Investor flows have become more sensitive to expenses, past risk and alpha.
-Investors are paying more attention to fund characteristics that matter (e.g. risk, alpha and expenses), and less attention to characteristics that don’t (e.g. past returns).
-Nevertheless, the average investor dollar-weighted return is about 1.2% below the average buy-and-hold return in their underlying mutual fund nearly every year in our sample, suggesting consistently poor timing ability over the entire period.
-We decompose the economic impact of investor behaviors on investor returns and find that investors’ focus on alpha is actually more detrimental than their previous focus on past returns.
-Investors do benefit from choosing high-alpha funds (smart money), but poorly time their cash flows by investing in those funds after periods with the highest realized alphas (dumb money).
-The dumb money effect dominates the smart money effect for the simple reason that at the fund level, past alphas are strongly and negatively correlated with future alphas.
-Although past alphas are positively correlated to future alphas in the pooled cross-section of mutual fund data, this result does not hold at the individual fund level, which is the level where most mutual fund customers invest.
+This study analyzes how mutual fund investor behavior has changed over time, and the associated impact on investor returns.
+First, we find that investor return-chasing behavior has essentially disappeared starting in 2011, while investor flows have become more sensitive to expenses, past risk and alpha.
+Investors now pay more attention to fund characteristics that have the potential to improve future performance (e.g. risk, alpha and expenses), and less attention to characteristics that don’t (e.g. past returns).
+We then ask whether this means that money has become “smarter”, that is, whether the increased attention to fund alphas has improved investors’ realized performance.
+It has not.
+In fact, investors’ focus on alpha is actually more detrimental than their previous focus on past returns.
+To understand why, we develop and present a decomposition which captures the economic impact of each incremental dimension of investor behavior.
+The conclusion that paying attention to alpha is detrimental is puzzling given the existing evidence that past and future alphas have a positive correlation in the cross-section.
+But as we point out, past alphas are strongly and negatively correlated with future alphas at the individual fund level, which is the level where most mutual fund customers invest.
+Investors do realize some benefit from choosing high-alpha funds (smart money), but time their cash flows poorly by investing in those funds after periods with the highest realized alphas (dumb money).
 Overall, our results suggest that mutual fund investors know that alpha is important, but have not yet learned how to effectively integrate this knowledge into their investment decisions.

 Keywords: Mutual Fund Investor Behavior, Return-chasing, Smart Money, Dumb Money, Alpha Persistence